Charging your business for mobile phone costs

 If your call usage fluctuates massively each month then you may need to do this on a monthly basis.
 Again, you don't need to be 100% accurate but your calculations should be reasonable and you should be able to show these to the taxman if he asks.

+The tax treatment for a company claiming mobile phone costs is sightly different.
 Since 2012 your company has been able to provide staff and directors with one smartphone each.
 As long as the contract is in the company's name, and there is some element of business use, then the phone can be used for both business and personal calls without resulting in a taxable benefit in kind charge on the employee.

 The company can also claim back the VAT against its VAT bill (unless it's using the VAT flat rate scheme).